 Rick's company has also changed a lot since the '90s.
 What stands out the most for you?

 I'm dating myself here, but I used to answer Rick's reader mail (by hand, in cursive!) and I became Rick's webmaster back when our online "bulletin board" had a blinking green cursor on a black screen.

 The biggest changes I see are in our tours.
 They're still the same at heart, but much more comfortable.
-On my "return" tour last year, at every hotel I was amazed: "We get our own bathrooms?!
+On my "return" tour after so many years not guiding, at every hotel I was amazed: "We get our own bathrooms?!
 And air conditioning?
 Again?!"
-When I began working as a guide 20 years ago, air conditioning in a hotel or on the coach was unheard of, and private bathrooms weren't a given.
+When I began working as a guide, air conditioning in a hotel or on the coach was unheard of, and private bathrooms weren't a given.
 We used to stay at a very rustic hotel in the Swiss Alps where half the tour group had a "slumber party" in one big room, and the shower's hot water was coin operated!
 The hotels may be waaaay nicer now, but my tour members this past year were still the same breed of independent-minded, curious, adventurous, easygoing, and fun people.
 And I love that we have the family tours now.
 The mix of generations was energizing for everyone, and it was so sweet to see friendships made across generations and between families.

 Another change in our tours is that we use more local guides now.
 You can learn so much from a local who's spent a lifetime studying their home city.